Professional Requirements

 Board of Optometric Examiners

-If a state agency authorized or required to promulgate administrative regulations relating to telehealth chooses to promulgate an administrative regulation relating to telehealth, the state agency shall
+If a state agency authorized or required to promulgate administrative regulations relating to telehealth chooses to promulgate an administrative regulation relating to telehealth, the state agency:

-• Use terminology consistent with the glossary of telehealth terminology established by the cabinet pursuant to Section 2 of this Act; and
+• Use terminology consistent with the glossary of telehealth terminology established by the cabinet pursuant to KRS 211.334; and

 State agencies shall not:

-• Require a provider to be physically present with the recipient, unless the state agency or provider determines that it is medically necessary to perform those services in person;
+• Require a provider to be physically present with the recipient, unless the provider determines that it is medically necessary to perform those services in person;

 • Require prior authorization, medical review, or administrative clearance for telehealth that would not be required if a service were provided in person;